The DeSantis-Musk alliance was a year in the making - KTVZ

 “We’re going to be looking at ways that the state of Florida potentially can be holding these Twitter board of directors accountable for breaching their fiduciary duty,” he said in April 2022.
 “So stay tuned on that.”

 Now, a year after DeSantis came to Musk’s aide, the Silicon Valley mogul is returning the favor.
-DeSantis is poised to launch his presidential ambitions Wednesday from Twitter, CNN and other outlets have reported, with Musk personally joining the Florida governor for the announcement on the site he now owns after a $44 billion sale.
+DeSantis launched his presidential campaign Wednesday from Twitter with Musk joining the Florida governor for the announcement on the site he now owns after a $44 billion sale.
+But the event was delayed by glitches on the site, with moderator and tech mogul David Sacks blaming heavy traffic “melting the servers” at Twitter.

 An alliance between DeSantis and Musk has been brewing for some time.
 Last June, Musk tweeted that he was leaning toward backing DeSantis in 2024, though he has said he won’t make an endorsement Wednesday.
 They have shared similar rejections of Covid-19 mitigation strategies and people sharing their pronouns to announce their gender.
 DeSantis has also lately taken to describing progressive causes as a “woke mind virus,” a term Musk has often used.

-Note: This story has been updated with DeSantis’ announcement.